oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Missing Canonical URL
 <missing-canonical-url>
-It MUST be tested that the CSAF document has a canonical URL.
+It SHALL be tested that the CSAF document has a canonical URL.

 #quote(block: true)[
 To implement this test it is deemed sufficient that one item in